-How Search Engines Rank Pages in 2020
+How Search Engines Rank Pages

 Search Engine Optimization (SEO) is the improvement of your online presence so that your web pages are more likely to be found by users that are searching for terms that closely relate to your business, organization, products, services, cause, etc. It is providing good information and presenting it in a way that the search engines find easy to index and categorize and then making this information as relevant as possible so that Google, Yahoo, Bing! and the other search engines have more confidence in your information and will place it at the top of their search engine results.